imranrbx/owl-carousel-for-PG/README.md

 ## Animate CSS

- Animate.css has been added so now you can use Animate.css by adding the parameters.animateOut: 'slideOutDown',animateIn: 'flipInX', default parameters for owl carousel are:
+ Animate.css has been added so now you can use Animate.css you can visit https://daneden.github.io/animate.css/ for more effects. default parameters for owl carousel are:

 	    items:4,
 	    nav:true,